microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 1. Terminal Node: holds a value, but no children.
    Don't support `undefined` as a value: an empty Struct can be used for that case if needed.
 2. Struct Node: finite list of fields (key+field type).
-3. Map Node: node with a single single field type which must permit empty.
+3. Map Node: A node which maps all strings (as field keys) fto fields.
-   Allows any field of that type under any string field key.
+   All possible fields get a single field schema (just like existing extraLocalFields).
+   This field schema allow the filed to be empty (for example an optional or sequence filed, but not a value field): otherwise the tree would be required to have a non-empty field for all possible string keys (which would be an infinite sized tree) to be in schema.
-   Provides the functionality currently done by making a node schema with extra local fields.
+   This is the same functionality currently done by making a node schema with extra local fields.
 4. Field Node: Has a single unnamed filed (using the empty field key).
    When reading in the editable tree API implicitly, unwraps to the field.
    This provides the functionality currently done by making a node schema with a primary field (empty field key), which used for "array nodes".